-The Luteal Phase of your menstrual cycle is amazing for longer, steady state sessions and fat burning.
-Here’s how you can make the most of it with a little help from Jennis Physiologist, Dr Emma Ross...
+The Luteal Phase of your menstrual cycle is amazing for longer steady-state sessions and fat burning.
+Here’s how you can make the most of it with a little help from Jess Ennis-Hill and Jennis Physiologist, Dr Emma Ross...

 Reviewed by: Dr Emma Ross

 Are you pumped for that HIIT session one week, then you dread it the next?
-Is it easy to get that 5k PB some days, then near impossible on others?
-Then Dr Emma Ross, Jennis Physiologist, has some revelations for you, and they all centre around the Luteal (pronounced loo-tee-al) phase of your menstrual cycle...
+Is it easy to get that 5k PB some days, near impossible on others?
+Then Dr Emma Ross and Jess Ennis-Hill have some revelations for you, and they all centre around the Luteal (pronounced loo-tee-al) phase of your menstrual cycle...

 The Luteal phase is the third phase in your menstrual cycle and takes place roughly between days 15-21.
 As you can see below, it follows The Follicular Phase (pronounced fuh-lick-yoo-lah) and precedes the Pre-Menstrual Phase.